rezizter/docs/png_to_svg.md

-# Convert png to sng on Mac M1
+# Convert png to svg on Mac M1

 ## Introduction